CEAS Coordinator and Credential User Information

 - You should NEVER self-deploy unless pre-planned to do so or instructed to by company authority.

 - Always carry a second form of identification and form of company ID

 - Have your CEAS credential with you at all times when travel or access restrictions are in effect.
-You should present your CEAS credentials to law enforcement authorities upon request while traveling or entering a restricted area.
+You should present your CEAS credentials if challenged by law enforcement authorities while traveling or entering a restricted area.
 You should state your purpose as an “essential employee” and the destination or location of the company facility you are traveling to.

-- Misuse of a CEAS card can result in the card being confiscated by authorities or your company's privileges being suspended.
+- Reported misuse of a CEAS card can result in your company's privileges being suspended.

 - Public Safety personnel ALWAYS have the final authority to grant or deny you permission to travel or access a restricted area.
 Credential-holders must obey the lawful orders of public safety personnel regardless of the travel or area access restrictions currently in place.

-All can be scanned and verified in the fields by public-safety officials.
+All can be scanned and verified in the fields by public-sa